-How to stop being addicted to
+How to stop being addicted to a smartphone

 Despite all the advantages of technology, your smartphone shouldn’t be your only friend and conversation partner in this world.
 Phone addiction is a kind of addiction similar to alcoholism, drug addiction, and gambling.
 Of course, it won’t injure your health like alcohol but its “toxicity” affects human consciousness and relations with the world.
 Some effective strategies will help you and your child to break free from phone addiction.